-To prevent disappointments, I have to state right away that all of these are
+To prevent disappointments, I have to state right away that almost all of these are

 command-line programs, both because I tend to work mostly in terminal windows